 For some jobs this may seem more obvious than others.
 Sectors such as healthcare and education require employment screenings such as a DBS, which ensures that the person is suitable to work with children and other vulnerable groups.

 There are also checks that are required by UK law; for example, it is an employer's responsibility to retain proof they checked that an employee has the right to work in the UK.
 If you do not have this, you can be fined up to £20,000.

 Conversely, there are also laws that work to prevent discriminatory screening questions and you must be able to prove that screening questions directly relate to the job.
 This is all important to protect both employers and employees from bad workplace practices.

 Beyond this, many people may question why it is no longer good enough to base an applicant solely from their CV, especially as adding more screening tools means more time and money spent on the process.

-As Millennials become the majority of working age people, we are seeing the most highly educated workforce in human history, meaning that many people have similarly impressive qualifications and work experience.
-There are also many more factors that impact on whether someone is the right person, which you cannot ascertain from a CV, e.g. their preferred work style, career aspirations, and personal values.
+As millennials become the majority of working age people, we are seeing the most highly educated workforce in human history, meaning that many people have similarly impressive qualifications and work experience which screening can help shortlist the top candidates who standout.

 Employment screening resources can fix a multitude of issues or inefficiencies in your recruitment process, but it may be difficult to know what exactly you are looking for.
 This guide goes through the main stages of recruitment and explains different screening tools, including what they are used for and why you would benefit from implementing them.